Pranavbp525/PersonalTrainerAI/Scoping.md

 *   **Testing:** We will write unit tests and integration tests to ensure code quality and prevent regressions.
 *   **Documentation:** We will thoroughly document the code, API endpoints, and system architecture.

----

-This comprehensive project scoping document provides a solid foundation for your Personal Fitness AI Agent project.
-Remember to fill in the placeholders, create your GitHub repository, and adjust the timeline and other details as needed.
-Good luck with your project!